Test Case Management Using TestRail: A Complete Hands-on Review Tutorial and WalkThrough

 The dashboard will appear with your new project (if it doesn’t, simply click the Dashboard tab).
-You can change the project’s name or delete it later if you wish.
+You can change the project name or delete it later if you wish.
 The screenshot below shows the dashboard for an example project with multiple test suites and another project with a single repository.

-Notice how the available options change depending on the type of project.
+Note how the available options change depending on the type of project.

 #6) Click the Test Suites link under your new project.
 If this is your first project, then the Test Suites view will appear with a single default suite, called Master.
-Simply click the name of the suite to edit its sections and test cases.
+Simply click on the name of the suite to edit its sections and test cases.

-Otherwise, click the Add Test Suite button to add a test suite to your new project, as shown in the image below.
+Alternatively, click the Add Test Suite button to add a test suite to your new project, as shown in the image below.